 Kafka and NServiceBus

 Kafka is an event streaming broker, similar to Azure Event Hubs.
 Event streaming brokers are used to store massive amounts of incoming events, for example from IoT devices.
-NServiceBus on the other hand works on top of messaging brokers like Azure Service Bus, RabbitMQ, and Amazon SQS/SNS.
-They can complement each other as shown in this sample, which has two projects.
+In contrast, NServiceBus works on top of messaging brokers like Azure Service Bus, RabbitMQ, and Amazon SQS/SNS.
+They can complement each other as shown in this sample consisting of two projects.

 - The ConsoleEndpoint is the starting point of the sample, which produces numerous Kafka events.